Gordon Institute of TAFE: History

 The foundation stone for the first building, Davidson Hall, was laid in July 1887.
 The land selected for the school was originally part of Johnstone Park, Geelong.
 16 January 1888 saw the first term commence at the Gordon Memorial Technical College.
 There were 63 students enrolled, in subjects ranging from mechanical drawing, to architecture, and languages.

 In 1890, the two-storey trade engineering and chemistry buildings opened on Fenwick Street.
 April 1891 saw the three-storey administration building open next door.
 Behind this building a time capsule was laid.
 Opened in 1987, it contained copies of Geelong and Melbourne newspapers of the time, as well as reports from the Geelong City Council.
 The northern Fenwick Street building was added in 1916, and the Hitchcock art studio in 1910.

 In November 1921, the college changed its name to the Gordon Institute of Technology.
-It was also at this time that the Lascelles chemistry laboratory opened on Gordon Avenue, followed by the Bostock lecture hall next door in 1928.
+It was also at this time that the institute's Lascelles chemistry laboratory opened on Gordon Avenue, followed by the Bostock lecture hall next door in 1928.

-1927 saw the first buildings at the Moorabool Street campus built and, in 1941, the trade workshops were the first college buildings erected on the Latrobe Terrace side of the railway line.
+In 1927 the first buildings at the Moorabool Street campus were built and, in 1941, the trade workshops were the first college buildings erected on the Latrobe Terrace side of the railway line.
 The 1960s saw the first of the modern multi-storey buildings built on the site.